Ego Archetype

 Dig deeper with Sebastian →

-The ego-Self axis is damaged.
+alienation begins; the ego-Self axis is damaged.
 A kind of unhealing psychic wound is created in the process of learning he is not the deity he thought he was.
+He is exiled from paradise, and permanent wounding and separation occur.

 Edinger, Edward F., Ego and Archetype: Individuation and the Religious Function of the Psyche, 1972thesis